Trusted criminal defense lawyer

 Credit Card Fraud

-Credit card fraud involves the use of someone else’s credit card number to buy goods or make purchases, as well as the deducting of money from an account without authorization.
+Credit card fraud involves using someone else’s credit card number to buy goods or make purchases, as well as deducting money from an account without authorization.

 Tax Evasion